lukasroegner/homebridge-apple-tv-remote/README.md

 ## About

 Plugin for controlling Apple TVs in homebridge.
 Each Apple TV can be turned on/off via a switch.
 Additionally, a play/pause switch is exposed to HomeKit.

 Supported models are:
 * Apple TV HD (Apple TV 4)
 * Apple TV 4K

+The plugin also supports exporting the on/off switch as a TV accessory (you have to add the TV accessory manually to HomeKit, as it is exposed as external accessory).

 ## Generate credentials for Apple TVs